 The patients endure several permanent restrictions after shoulder replacement which makes it inevitable to perform many jobs.
 A shoulder replacement is needed when the muscles in the shoulder start to writhe and not much mass is left for the socket and ball movement to work without friction; causing discomfort and at times excruciating pain to the suffering individual.

 A reverse shoulder replacement surgery has been developed by medical experts which is less complex than traditional arthroplasty and more people can benefit from it.
-The reverse shoulder replacement surgery – reverses the socket and ball movement in the shoulder by changing their places.
+The reverse shoulder replacement surgery—reverses the socket and ball movement in the shoulder by changing their places.
 This newer design stabilizes the shoulder joints of the patient back to functionality without any extra aid needed such as a rotator cuff.
+This approach is often chosen for people who have irreparable rotator cuff tears, since it allows the deltoid muscle to step in and do the heavy lifting—literally—when the rotator cuff can’t.

 Source: healthline.com